-Maritime work is naturally dangerous and the possibility of hurting your back on the job is very real.
-Whether you work on a commercial fishing vessel, on a cargo ship, or in a port, you do risky work every day.
-You could suffer an injury from being struck in the back by cargo or equipment, by falling, or from years of lifting heavy objects without adequate safety gear or break time.
+Maritime work is dangerous, and the possibility of back injuries on the job is very real.
+A maritime worker could suffer an injury from being struck in the back by cargo or equipment, by falling, or from years of lifting heavy objects without adequate safety gear or break time.
+A maritime lawyer can help you seek compensation if you hurt your back on the job.

 Get Matched with a Leading Maritime Attorney in Your Area